"Start everyday with new hope; leave bad memories behind and have faith for a better tomorrow."

 "Always end your day with a positive thought.
 Now matter how things are, tomorrow is another chance to make things better."

-Douglas Reichert, LPC, ACS, Administrative Director
+Douglas Reichert, LPC, Administrative Director

 Doug Reichert has over 35 years of experience in the behavioral healthcare field.
 He is a member of the American Counseling Association, has a Master's and a Certificate of Advanced Study in Rehabilitation Counseling from Springfield College (MA), is a Licensed Professional Counselor and an Approved Clinical Supervisor.